 Anorexia is a potentially fatal illness.
 Complications of Anorexia Nervosa include anemia, heart problems, bone loss, gastrointestinal problems, electrolyte abnormalities, kidney problems and much more.

 There is help for Anorexia Nervosa

 We are here to help.
-With licensed professionals and well trained staff we invite you to begin your healing journey today.
-Why continue one more minute in this state when help is a phone call away.
-Call today!
-888.671.0290 option 1.
-We know what you are going through and we can help.
-Total recovery is possible at Adolescent Growth.
+With licensed professionals and highly trained staff we invite you to begin your healing journey today.

 If you suspect your child has an eating disorder, please read the warning signs.
 Call us today for a free consultation at 888-948-9998.